bambora/dev.bambora.com/source/includes/mobile/_bnpayment-ios.md

 <a name="iossetup"></a>
 ## Setup

-An API token is required in order to communicate with Bambora’s backend through the SDK.
+<s>An API token is required in order to communicate with Bambora’s backend through the SDK.~</s>

-The API token has two purposes: it identifies you as a merchant and it determines whether the SDK should be connected to the test environment or to the production environment.
-Each environment requires a separate API token.
+Only a Merchant Account is necessary to communicate with Bambora through the SDK.
+However, you will need an API token to perform server-side captures, cancels and refunds.
+[See here for more information](../api/authentication).

-After signing up for a SDK developer account, you will receive an API token for the test environment.
-You can then decide to apply for an API token for the production environment.
+If you already set up your app using the token, it's retrocompatible so there's no need to change.

-Once you have an API token, you can use it to implement the setup code in the example.
+After signing up for a SDK developer account, you will receive a test Merchant Account, you can use it to implement the setup code in the example.

 ### Step 1: Import
 Import the SDK in AppDelegate.m: